The Dolly Parton Diet Soup

 - V8 (optional)

 Spray a large pot with cooking spray and sautee all vegetables except cabbage and tomatoes until tender.
 Add cabbage and 12 cups of water or 8 cups and 4 cups of V8.
 Toss in bouillon cubes, soup mix, and seasonings.
 Cook until soup reaches desired tenderness; add tomatoes.
-(Note: I personally brought to boil for about 10 minutes and then cooked on low for 1.5 hours)
+(Note: I personally brought it to a boil for about 10 minutes and then cooked it on low for 1.5 hours)

-Cabbage Soup Dieters beware; you may encounter some gastrointestinal discomfort from the highly sulfurous cabbage and other gassy vegetables
+Cabbage Soup Dieters beware; you may encounter some gastrointestinal discomfort from the highly sulfurous cabbage and other gassy vegetables.

-The Cabbage Soup Diet Menu
+The Cabbage Soup Diet Menu – Daily Plan

 - Day 1: Cabbage soup and all the fruit you want except bananas.
 Drink unsweetened tea, black coffee, cranberry juice, or water.